-You may create up to 5 drafts for the same campaign, though only one can be used as an experiment at a given time.
+You may create up to 5 drafts for the same campaign, though only one can be used as an experiment in Google Ads at a given time.

-Once you’ve created a draft, you can choose to run it as an experiment before applying it to your actual campaign.
+Once you’ve created a draft, you can choose to run it as an experiment in Google Ads before applying it to your actual campaign.

 The experiment functions just like a campaign.

-First, you set how long you would like the experiment to run and choose how much of the original campaign’s budget and traffic you’d like to use on it.
+First, you set how long you would like the Google Ads experiment to run and choose how much of the original campaign’s budget and traffic you’d like to use on it.

-Throughout the AdWords experiment advertisers can monitor results on their performance scorecard.
+Throughout the Google Ads experiment advertisers can monitor results on their performance scorecard.

-If you’re happy with the results, you can apply them to the existing campaign, or convert the experiment into a new campaign – with the same dates and budget – while pausing the original one.
+If you’re happy with the results, you can apply them to the existing campaign or convert the Google Ads experiment into a new campaign – with the same dates and budget – while pausing the original one.